jacobemcken/proven/README.md

 The built-in rules aren't rules pr. say but rather rule builders (functions that return the actual validation function).
 This fact might become more clear when looking at "Custom rules" below.
-For now just know that all `proven.rule` buildes takes the key (or keys) and an optional error message as the last arguments.
+For now just know that all `proven.rule` builders takes the key (or keys) and an optional error message as the last arguments.

   * `required` - key(s) must be present in the map and be not blank (blank being nil or empty string)